401-advanced-javascript-MichaelEclavea/data-structures-aglorithms-401/code-challenges/arrayReverse/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

 My approach was create a simple array using a for loop to reverse it.
+Very easy concept

 ## Solution